The Lack of Sleep and Workplace Accidents

 The individual employee must first determine if sleep deprivation is a problem.
-While difficulty sleeping and/or lack of sleep are often obvious, many sleep problems are not easily identified.
+While difficulty sleeping and/or lack of sleep are often apparent, many sleep problems are not easily identified.

 First, determine if you are getting enough sleep.
-The CDC reported that most adults need 7-9 hours of sleep every night but most are actually getting less than 6 hours.
+The CDC reported that most adults need 7-9 hours of sleep every night, but most actually get less than 6 hours.

-Other suggestions including learning to leave stress at the office by writing the next day’s to do list before leaving work for the day and establishing a relaxation routine for the drive home.
+Other suggestions include learning to leave stress at the office by writing the next day’s to-do list before leaving work for the day and establishing a relaxation routine for the drive home.

 Be aware that there are sleep conditions that you cannot fix on your own, and know “When to Call a Doctor About Sleep Disorders.”